Originally posted 04/12/2012

 The Importance of Being On Stage

-Authors are often asked, when did you start writing, how did you know you wanted to be an author, and how did you get your start.
+Authors often get asked when they started writing, how they knew they wanted to be authors, and how they got their start.
 Like most, the desire was always there.
-An over-active imagination as a child, a love for reading, or a desire to write and journal, are just a few traits that most writers share.
+An over-active imagination as a child, a love for reading, or a desire to write and journal are just a few traits that most writers share.
 But it wasn’t until that July 4th weekend in 1997 that it all became crystal clear.

 I ventured down to the Ernest N. Morial Convention Center for the scheduled seminars.
 The Just Sisters forum, moderated by Dr. Gwendolyn Goldsby-Grant—which I didn’t know at the time—would become the backdrop for my first novel, He Loves Me He Loves Not!

 I was like a sponge soaking up all their knowledge.
-But the biggest nugget of them all came from Smiley, who told the audience of over a thousand, “We all have a God-given talent, but it’s up to us to define, develop, and deliver that talent.
+But the biggest nugget came from Smiley, who told an audience of over a thousand, “We all have a God-given talent, but it’s up to us to define, develop, and deliver that talent.
 If not, we’ll always be in the audience and never on stage.”

 After that awe-inspiring aha moment, I went back to my hotel room and reflected on what he'd said.
 At the time I was an employee for the City—not really enjoying my job, and knew without a doubt I didn’t want to be like some of my co-workers who were content having been on the job for 20 or 30 years.